-At the end of 2017, Cenovus had proved undeveloped bitumen reserves of 3,926 million barrels Before Royalties, or approximately 83 percent of the Corporation's proved bitumen reserves.
-Of Cenovus's 1,633 million barrels of probable bitumen reserves, 1,543 million barrels, or approximately 94 percent, are undeveloped.
-The evaluation of these reserves anticipates they will be recovered using SAGD.
+At the end of 2018, Cenovus had proved undeveloped bitumen reserves of 3,986 million barrels Before Royalties, or approximately 83 percent of the Corporation's proved bitumen reserves.
+Of Cenovus's 1,598 million barrels of probable bitumen reserves, 1,502 million barrels, or approximately 94 percent, are undeveloped.
+The evaluation of these reserves anticipates that the reserves will be recovered using SAGD, except for the heavy crude oil, which is not material.